aguegu/sourcekit.cc/PiTray-Mini.md

 3. Make sure the 'eMMC Boot' switch is at the `OFF` position.

 4. On PC, install and launch [raspberry pi usbboot](https://github.com/raspberrypi/usbboot).
-[4](https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md)
+(See also: [5](https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md))

 5. Connect PiTray with USB Type-C cable to the PC.